isomerpages/moe-canberrapri/_canberra-experience-plus/Co Curricular Activities (CCA)/Little Chefs Club.md

 </tbody>
 </table>

 Eating is a necessity while cooking is an art.
-In our CCA, pupils will have the opportunity to learn the art of cooking.
-They will experience the hands-on session, and the theory aspect of cooking and handling food safely.
+In our CCA, pupils have the opportunity to holistically learn the art of cooking.
+Not only will they experience the hands-on session, but pupils will also learn the theory aspect of cooking and safe food handling.
 They will also make use of the technology to present their group discussions and tasks.

+In Term 1, pupils experienced some bonding activities such as games and interesting activities.
+During our Chinese New Year period, they learnt the cultural aspects of the festivities.
+The highlights of the Term 1 include making their own breakfast bar and dessert that can be served to guests.

+Following the hands-on activities, pupils present on their group’s discussion and products.
+Through this activity, confidence is instilled and pupils learnt presentation skills.
+Pupils also learnt different ways of cooking dishes from different cultures.

 ![](/images/Little%20Chef%20(1).png)